-The name is a bit of a misnomer: in fact, two babes—childhood friends Anna Derivi-Castellanos and Lenore Estrada—are the master bakers behind this five-year-old pie company.
-Though the pair has yet to open a stand-alone storefront, you can pick up pies at their Bayview commercial kitchen or their Ferry Building stand.
-(Whole pies and slices are also available for delivery.)
-The pies are made by hand each day using all organic ingredients from local purveyors like Balakian Farms, DeVoto Gardens, Nana Mae’s Organics, and Frog Hollow Farm.
-The holidays bring on autumnal flavors like a corn-syrup-free bourbon pecan, a classic apple—with a crumbly, hand-woven lattice crust—and a decadent sour cream pumpkin.
-The Bayview location also sells pre-baked pie shells for $14 to impress your guests without the flour-covered kitchen.
+The name is a bit of a misnomer: in fact, two babes—childhood friends Anna Derivi-Castellanos and Lenore Estrada—are the master bakers behind this pie company.
+The pies are made by hand each day using all organic ingredients from local purveyors.
+The holidays bring on autumnal flavors like a corn-syrup-free bourbon pecan, a classic apple (with a crumbly, hand-woven lattice crust) and a decadent sour cream pumpkin.
+Plus, their key lime is as good as it comes.
+Check out their website for pie classes and a pie subscription service.

-East coast transplant Krystin Rubin has been turning out a daily array of sweet and savory pies since 2007.
-Mission's pie selection is ever-changing according to what’s in season and the whims of Rubin’s appetite.
-In the summer months, you’ll find mixed berry, strawberry rhubarb, and stone fruit pies.
+Mission Pie's selection changes according to what’s in season: In the summer months, you’ll find mixed berry, strawberry rhubarb, and stone fruit pies.
 In the fall, those flavors turn to a tart shaker lemon, apple, and pear raspberry.
 Some flavors are in such demand they can be depended on whatever the weather, including the smooth and airy banana cream.
 In addition to desserts, Mission Pie offers three varieties of pot pies daily, including a turkey pot pie around Thanksgiving.

-Gillian Shaw got her start as a pastry chef at Moose’s Restaurant in North Beach, then Liberty Cafe in Bernal Heights.
-She launched her own company in 2010, named after her black labrador.
-Today her goods can be found at cafes and grocers throughout the city, from Ritual coffee shops to Atlas Cafe.
+This Bernal Heights gem draws devotees for its house-made Oreos, pop tarts and cookies and its goods can be found at cafes and grocers throughout the city, from Ritual coffee shops to Atlas Cafe.
 But if it’s pies you’re after, you can pick up straight from the source.
-Shaw offers a dozen or so flavors by pre-order, including apple, apricot crumb, buttermilk, banana cream, and the brilliant chocolate pecan.
+Shaw offers a dozen or so flavors by pre-order, including classics like apple, apricot crumb, buttermilk, banana cream, and the brilliant chocolate pecan.
 Deliveries are also available through Good Eggs.

 Yvonne Hines bakes southern treats inspired by her grandmother’s passed-down family recipes.
-She set up shop in 2006, drawing a devoted following for her Pralines, a silky pecan candy.
+She set up shop in 2006, drawing a devoted following for her Pralines, a silky pecan candy, Mama’s 7Up cake, butter cookies and red velvet cupcakes.
 All her confections are baked from scratch (the secret: copious amounts of butter), including her justifiably famous pecan pie and sweet potato pie.
 The latter is hailed for its deft balance of spiciness and sweetness.